 Plant supervisors and managers on the go in smart factories can’t afford to stay tethered to a desktop or draft a paper checklist of to-do items to attend to later.
 Instead, they can use mobile phones such as the Samsung Galaxy Note9 to accomplish all their daily tasks, from the factory floor, the warehouse, the executive suite or wherever else they are.
 In addition to facilitating task management from anywhere, the Galaxy Note9 offers note-taking, form filling and document markup using the attached S Pen.

 Users can also switch to desktop mode with Samsung DeX, a unique built-in capability that enables them to connect to a monitor, keyboard and mouse with an HDMI adapter.
 With DeX, plant supervisors and managers can rely on their phones as their primary computing devices, because they can connect to any hot desk at a moment’s notice.
-When the company uses a VDI desktop or has all its core applications mobilized, the end user never needs a dedicated laptop or desktop, because the phone is their computer.
+When the company uses virtual desktop infrastructure (VDI) or has all its core applications mobilized, the end user never needs a dedicated laptop or desktop, because the phone is their computer.

 Manufacturing trends point to an increasing embrace of machine learning algorithms that can deliver predictive maintenance in asset management.
 Essentially, embedded sensors on the factory floor report constantly on asset conditions, and that data is analyzed by machine learning algorithms in an edge processing environment or in the cloud.
 When new data from the machine (the temperature on a rotor, for example) falls outside preprogrammed boundaries, plant workers will receive an alert about potential system failure through a wearable device such as the Samsung Gear S3.
 A worker who has received an alert can then log in to the enterprise resource planning (ERP) or asset management software on a dedicated mobile tablet to pull up error logs and troubleshoot the production process accordingly.